kevincastejon/js-calculator/README.md

 ```

-One last attribute is the verbose one, that let the calculator show detailed operation and result into the developper's console thought console.log
+One last attribute is the verbose one, that let the calculator show detailed operation and result into the developper's console through console.log
 ```html

 <calculator verbose></calculator>